pfalcon/awesome-program-analysis/README.md

 ========

 Forms:
-* Maximal
+* Fully maximal
   * Defined e.g. by Appel:
     > A really crude approach is to split every variable at every basic-
     > block boundary, and put φ-functions for every variable in every block.
+    Maximal form is the most intuitive form for construction, gives the simplest algorithms for both phi insertion and variable renaming phases of the construction.
+* Optimized maximal
+  * An obvious optimization of avoiding placing phi functions in blocks with a single predecessor, as they never needed there.
+While cuts the number of phi functions, makes renaming algorithm a bit more complex: while for maximal form renaming could process blocks in arbitrary order (because each of program's variables has a local definition in every basic block), optimized maximal form requires processing predecessor first for each such single-predecessor block.
 * Minimal
-  * This is usually what's sought for SSA form, where there're no superflous phi functions, based only only graph properties of the CFG.
+  * This is usually what's sought for SSA form, where there're no superflous phi functions, based only on graph properties of the CFG (with consulting semantics of the underlying program).
 * Pruned
   * Minimal form can still have dead phi functions, i.e. phi functions which reference variables which are not actually used in the rest of the program.
-    Note that sucg references is problematic, as it artificially extends live ranges of such variables.
+    Note that such references are problematic, as they artificially extend live ranges of referenced variables.
 Likewise, it defines new variables which aren't really live.
-The pruned SSA form is devoide of the dead phi functions.
-2 obvious way to achieve this: a) perform live variable analysis prior to SSA construction and use it to avoid placing dead phi functions; b) run dead code elimination (DCE) pass after the construction.
+The pruned SSA form is devoid of the dead phi functions.
+    Two obvious way to achieve this: a) perform live variable analysis prior to SSA construction and use it to avoid placing dead phi functions; b) run dead code elimination (DCE) pass after the construction (which requires live variable analysis first, this time on SSA form of the program already).
     Due to these additional passes, pruned SSA construction is more expensive than just the minimal form.
+Note that if we intend to run DCE pass on the program anyway, which is often happens, we don't really need to be concerned to *construct* pruned form, as we will get it after the DCE pass "for free".
+    Except of course that minimal and especially maximal form require more space to store and more time to go thru it during DCE.
 * Semi-pruned
   * Sometimes called "Briggs-Minimal" form.
 A compromise between fully pruned and minimal form.
 From Wikipedia: